 If you want to stand above the crowd, you need to stand alone.

 8).
-Promote your attendance – don’t forget to promote your attendance on social media and your website so all your fans and friends can stop by and offer you morale support, not to mention purchasing your book.
+Promote your attendance – don’t forget to promote your attendance on social media and your website so all your fans and friends can stop by and offer you moral support, not to mention purchasing your book.

 9).
 Swag – providing free pens with your website and contact information never hurts.